TensorFleet/docs/docs/tutorials/04_takeoff_land.md

 sidebar_label: "04: Takeoff & Land"
 ---

+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

 # Tutorial 04: Takeoff and Land

 ## Overview

 This tutorial demonstrates fundamental drone flight operations using MAVROS commands.
 It covers the complete flight cycle: arming, takeoff to a target altitude, hovering, and landing with automatic disarm detection.
+A similar example is also available in the [Offboard hover](05_offbord_hover.md)) example Where we do the same thing but in the manual offbord flight mode.

 ## Learning Objectives

-- Send MAV_CMD_NAV_TAKEOFF command via MAVROS
+- Send takeoff command command via MAVROS
-- Set GUIDED mode before takeoff (required)
 - Monitor altitude during takeoff sequence
-- Execute landing sequence with AUTO.LAND mode
+- Execute landing sequence manually.
-- Detect automatic disarm after landing
+- Detect automatic disarm after landing.

-## Key Concepts

-- **MAV Commands**: MAVLink protocol commands for drone control
-- **GUIDED Mode**: Flight mode required for autonomous takeoff
-- **Altitude Monitoring**: Tracking relative altitude during flight
-- **Auto-Disarm**: Automatic motor disarm after landing detection
+- Use our automated controller to handle takeoff/land automatically.

 ## Prerequisites